google-deepmind/torax/docs/output.rst

 string is set in the config dict **runtime_params** key, with default ``'/tmp/torax_results_<YYYYMMDD_HHMMSS>/'``.

+Currently we do not support backwards compatibility for old netCDF files.
+We have some limited support for being able to use old TORAX netCDF files with plotting (see :ref:`plotting`) but don't make any guarantees on this!

 The output is an `[xarray] <https://docs.xarray.dev>`_ DataSet.
 The Dataset is a flat structure containing ``xarray.DataArray`` type data variables, corresponding to a subset of the TORAX internal ``Geometry``, ``core_profiles``,